Andrew Vaughn Player Props: White Sox vs. Blue Jays

-The Chicago White Sox, including Andrew Vaughn and his .500 slugging percentage over his past 10 games, take on starting pitcher Chris Bassitt and the Toronto Blue Jays at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+Andrew Vaughn -- batting .268 with three doubles, a triple, a home run, two walks and seven RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Toronto Blue Jays, with Jose Berrios on the hill, on July 5 at 8:10 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Athletics.
+In his most recent game he had a hitless performance (0-for-4) against the Blue Jays.

 Andrew Vaughn Game Info & Props vs. the Blue Jays